mattermost/docs/source/collaborate/collaborate-within-connected-microsoft-teams.rst

   :alt: Open menus using the plus icon.
   :class: theme-icon

-The `Mattermost for Microsoft Teams plugin </about/mattermost-for-microsoft-teams.html>`__ integration enables you to collaborate with Microsoft Teams users without leaving Mattermost.
+The :doc:`Mattermost for Microsoft Teams plugin </about/mattermost-for-microsoft-teams>` integration enables you to collaborate with Microsoft Teams users without leaving Mattermost.

 .. include:: ../_static/badges/academy-msteams.rst
   :start-after: :nosearch: